thehyve/delphyne/docs/code_mapper.rst

 Creating a mapping dictionary
 -----------------------------

-Mapping dictionaries (in fact, :class:`MappingDict` objects) can be created for one or multiple source vocabularies at once, identified by their OMOP `vocabulary_id`.
+Mapping dictionaries (in fact, :mod:`~src.delphyne.model.mapping.code_mapper.MappingDict` objects) can be created for one or multiple source vocabularies at once, identified by their OMOP `vocabulary_id`.
 When possible, it is recommended to use the `restrict_to_codes` argument to load mappings only for the source codes that will be actually used in the transformations, thus limiting memory usage.

 .. code-block:: python